brandonmcclure/foodtrucks/Readme.md

 I use [gnu make](https://www.gnu.org/software/make/) as a semantic layer and early prototype for CI.
 The [Makefile](Makefile) will be the main documentation for that thinking until I build github actions.

+### git

+You will need git and git-lfs to interact with this repo.
+If you do not have lfs, the only thing that will be affected is the documentation.

 ### VS Code (Nice to have)

 I used VS Code for my development environment.
 The Docker, Gremlins tracker for Visual Studio Code, HashiCorp Terraform, and Powershell extensions are all very helpful.
 As is the ability to customize/write code snippets.
+Also MarkdownImage was great for streamlining images into markdown files